shopgate-professional-services/ext-swell/README.md

 ## License

-Shopgate Connect - Extension Boilerplate is available under the Apache License, Version 2.0.
+Shopgate Connect - Swell is available under the Apache License, Version 2.0.

 See the [LICENSE](./LICENSE) file for more information.